entriphy/kl2_lv_decomp/README.md

 This repository does not contain any game assets, thus a legal copy of the game is required for this decompilation to work.
 Do not request for these files to be provided.

 ## Building
+**NOTE: This project is in VERY early stages and may fail to build.**

 1. Setup environment:
     * ~~Ensure the `PS2DEV` and `PS2SDK` environment variables are properly set.~~
         * PS2SDK is currently unsupported.